Projects per year

 I came to Monash in 1996 after a period as an ARC Postdoctoral Fellow in the Philosophy Program in the Research School for Social Sciences (RSSS) at the Australian National University (ANU).
 I published a book on ontological arguments as an outcome of my ARC Postdoctoral Fellowship.

-I am on the editorial boards of: Annales Philosophici, Australasian Journal of Philosophy, European Journal for Philosophy of Religion, International Journal for Philosophy of Religion, Oxford Studies in Philosophy of Religion, Philo, Philosophy Compass, Religious Studies and Sophia.
+I am on the editorial boards of: Annales Philosophici, Australasian Journal of Philosophy, European Journal for Philosophy of Religion, International Journal for Philosophy of Religion, Open Theology, Oxford Studies in Philosophy of Religion, Philosophy Compass, Religious Studies, Secular Studies, and Sophia.

 I have held a number of ARC Project Grants.
 In particular, I had a large grant for a project on the history of philosophy in Australia and New Zealand that has issued in: a companion to philosophy in Australia and New Zealand, a book of interviews with philosophers in Australia and New Zealand, a book of public lectures by philosophers in Australia and New Zealand, and a two-volume history of philosophy in Australia and New Zealand (all co-edited with Nick Trakakis).